dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 should be aware of this as it excludes leap seconds and therefore may cause minor anomalies in the data e.g. when calculating query throughput.

+## Determination of client and server addresses

+Implementations collecting DNS traffic data without a definite context - for example, those collecting traffic by monitoring a connection, as opposed to implementations that are part of a server or a resolver - must nevertheless assign the client and server addresses from the message source and destination addresses.
+This SHOULD be done by referencing the DNS header QR flag.
+If the message is a query, the client address is the source address and the server address the destination address.
+If the message is a response, the client address is the destination address and the server address the source address.

+In the case of malformed DNS messages, the QR flag may not be meaningful; C-DNS users should be aware that in this case the assignment of source and destination addresses to client and server addresses should be considered unreliable.

 # Implementation status

 [Note to RFC Editor: please remove this section and reference to [@RFC7942] prior to publication.]